 Maximize the ability of dual eligible beneficiaries to remain in their homes and communities with appropriate services and supports in lieu of institutional care.

-Increase the availability of and access to home- and community-based services.
+Increase the availability of and access to HCBS services.

 Coordinate access to necessary and appropriate behavioral health services, including mental health and substance use disorder services.